 But the tricky part is making sure your repost is aligned with your Instagram Stories aesthetic.

-Fear not!
 We’re covering how you can share an Instagram post to your story with a generous side order of design hacks to keep your aesthetic at the top of its game:

 How to Share an Instagram Post to Your Story